NZMSA/2026-Phase-2/README.md

-# 2026 MSA-Phase 2
+# Welcome to Phase 2 of MSA 2026

-Welcome to Phase 2 of the 2026 MSA programme!
-This year, Phase 2 is designed to comprehensively assess your technical skills.
+Welcome to Phase 2 of the Microsoft Student Accelerator (MSA) 2026 programme!

-Individual project
+## Individual Project

-    - This repository represents the entire technical component of Phase 2, which will assess your technical skills
+This repository contains the Phase 2 project and assessment materials.

+You are required to complete **one project individually**, based on the stream you selected for Phase 2:

+* **Software Development Stream** – complete the Software Development project
+* **Data Science Stream** – complete the Data Science project

-    - Complete this component individually using Phase 1 knowledge + the resources that the MSA team has provided in the folder for each stream
+Participants should apply the knowledge gained during Phase 1 and make use of the resources provided by the MSA team for their selected stream.

+Please read all instructions carefully before getting started and ensure that you follow the submission requirements outlined in this repository.

 The expected workload for Phase 2 of each stream is **3–4** hours per week, and it builds upon the knowledge gained from Phase 1 of the same stream.
 Please follow the stream you selected in Phase 1 and manage your time effectively to further develop your knowledge and skills.